WebAssembly/stack-switching/proposals/bag-o-stacks/Explainer.md

 where $c is the index of a stack type.

->This affects which instructions are legal to perform; the stack.switch_retire instruction passes a null stack as the return stack, whereas the regular strack.switch instruction never passes a null stack.
+>This affects which instructions are legal to perform; the switch_retire instruction passes a null stack as the return stack, whereas the regular switch instruction never passes a null stack.
 >
 >This, in turn, permits some potential optimizations in avoiding null checks; for those cases where it is not permitted.